bussey3p/treypractice/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Reading
+  - Dogs
-  - Writing
+  - Taylor Swift
-  - Crying
+  - Working at 3am

 # Education to show in About widget
 education: